-Note 18.
+Note 16.
 Collateralized Borrowings in Securitization Trusts, at Fair Value

-The Company purchases subordinated debt and excess servicing rights from securitization trusts sponsored by either third parties or the Company's subsidiaries.
-The debt associated with the underlying residential mortgage loans held at the trusts, which are consolidated on the Company's consolidated balance sheets, is classified as collateralized borrowings in securitization trusts and carried at fair value as a result of a fair value option election.
+The Company retains subordinated debt and excess servicing rights purchased from securitization trusts sponsored by either third parties or the Company's subsidiaries.
+The debt associated with the underlying residential mortgage loans held by the trusts, which are consolidated on the Company's consolidated balance sheets, is classified as collateralized borrowings in securitization trusts and carried at fair value as a result of a fair value option election.
 See Note 3 - Variable Interest Entities for additional information regarding consolidation of the securitization trusts.
-As of December 31, 2015 and December 31, 2014, the collateralized borrowings in securitization trusts had a carrying value of \$2.0 billion and \$1.2 billion with a weighted average interest rate of 3.6% for both periods.
-The stated maturity dates for all collateralized borrowings were more than five years from both December 31, 2015 and December 31, 2014.
+As of December 31, 2016 and December 31, 2015, collateralized borrowings in securitization trusts had a carrying value of \$3.0 billion and \$2.0 billion with a weighted average interest rate of 3.4% and 3.6%, respectively.
+The stated maturity dates for all collateralized borrowings were more than five years from both December 31, 2016 and December 31, 2015.

-Note 19.
+Note 17.
 Federal Home Loan Bank of Des Moines Advances

 The Company's wholly owned subsidiary, TH Insurance, is a member of the FHLB.
 As a member of the FHLB, TH Insurance has access to a variety of products and services offered by the FHLB, including secured advances.
-As of December 31, 2015 and December 31, 2014, TH Insurance had \$3.8 billion and \$2.5 billion in outstanding secured advances with a weighted average borrowing rate of 0.58% and 0.34%, respectively, and had an additional \$2.5 million of available uncommitted capacity for borrowings as of December 31, 2015.
-As of December 31, 2014, TH Insurance had no additional uncommitted capacity to borrow.
+As of December 31, 2016 and December 31, 2015, TH Insurance had \$4.0 billion and \$3.8 billion in outstanding secured advances with a weighted average borrowing rate of 0.85% and 0.58%, respectively, and had no additional uncommitted capacity to borrow as of December 31, 2016.
+As of December 31, 2015, TH Insurance had an additional \$215.0 million of available uncommitted capacity for borrowings.
 To the extent TH Insurance has uncommitted capacity, it may be adjusted at the sole discretion of the FHLB.

 The ability to borrow from the FHLB is subject to the Company's continued creditworthiness, pledging of sufficient eligible collateral to secure advances, and compliance with certain agreements with the FHLB.
 Each advance requires approval by the FHLB and is secured by collateral in accordance with the FHLB's credit and collateral guidelines, as may be revised from time to time by the FHLB.
-Eligible collateral may include conventional 1-4 family residential mortgage loans, commercial real estate loans, Agency RMBS and non-Agency RMBS with an A rating and above.
+Eligible collateral may include conventional 1-4 family residential mortgage loans, commercial real estate loans, Agency RMBS and certain non-Agency RMBS with a rating of A and above.